Friday, October 21, 2011

 One of the English newspapers made capital of the circumstance, turning the tyrant into a rodent.

-The feature photograph was of the corpse.
+The main photo was of the corpse.
 The dreadful tyrant brought to account for all his crimes: bloodied, shaggy-haired carcass with twisted mouth.

-In the earlier publications there was a close focus on the dead man, the figure of the torso, the head and rictus of the face tightly framed.
+In the earlier publications there was a close focus on the dead man, the figure of the torso, the head and rictus tightly framed.

-In this reproduction it was an odd kind of angle presented, as if the body had lain on a rise of ground.
+In that reproduction there was an odd kind of angle, as if the body had lain on a rise of ground.

-In the Batam Post the slightly wider shot delivered the staging that had been involved.
+For the Batam Post the slightly wider shot revealed the staging that had been involved.

-Alongside the corpse here in the Batam Post, on the left, a man's jeans-clad leg was bent, the knee pointing at the camera.
-On the thigh of the jeans a blood smear, the same as on the waistband of his white t-shirt.
+Alongside the corpse in the Batam Post, on the left, a man's jeans-clad leg was bent, the knee pointing at the camera.
+On the thigh blood had left a smear, the same as on the waistband of the prop’s white t-shirt.

 The dying Gaddafi had leaked over the man.

-Framing the body on the other side, on the right, was the jeans man's left arm.
+Framing the body on the other side, on the right, was the prop's left arm.

-The man in jeans and tee, from an opposing tribe no doubt, was found willing to cradle the old monster in his lap.
+The man in jeans and tee, from an opposing tribe no doubt, willing to cradle the old monster in his lap.

-A tale to dine out on for the rest of your life, if not tell the grandkids.
+A tale to dine out on for the rest of his life; adapted for the grandchildren.

-One of the news outlets back home reported prospects of cheaper petrol prices.
+One of the news outlets down South anticipated cheaper petrol prices.

 No comments: